Evaluating The Performance Potential Of A Piano

 (Example of A Gazelle Condition Report)

-If you answer these two questions (in this order), you will reframe the conversation from "you need to fix your piano because it is broken" to "you tell me what kind of pianist you aspire to be and I will help you get there".
+If you answer these two questions (in this order), you will reframe the conversation from "you need to fix your piano because it is broken" to "what kind of pianist you aspire to be and I will help you get there".
 It has nothing to do with the name brand of the piano and everything to do with the musical potential available to the pianist playing on this piano.

-If you can make it easy for you to communicate and easy for your customers to understand; then it will be easy for your clients to decide to schedule the work and invest in their piano.
+If you use this approach to make it easy for your customers to understand; then you will also make it easy for your clients to decide to invest in their piano.
 To make this easy on the customer simplify your evaluation down to these 3 categories:

 Size of Piano

 The size of the piano is only one consideration when assessing an instrument's performance potential.
-Concert pianos are big 9' or larger grand pianos.
-They are the largest (and highest quality) pianos ever manufactured.
-Professional level pianos are semi-concert grands (or very large uprights designed for people who don't have room for a concert grand in their home).
+Concert pianos (9' or larger grand pianos) are the largest and highest quality pianos ever manufactured.
+Professional level pianos are semi-concert grands (or very large uprights designed for people who don't have room for a large piano in their home).
 Advanced level pianos are the middle of the line pianos produced by manufacturers who focus on fitting a good piano into a smaller case.
 This includes mid-sized grand pianos and vertical pianos.
 Beginner Level Pianos are spinets, small vertical pianos of poor quality, and small grand pianos.

 Quality of Manufacturing

 All manufactures can be defined by having great, decent, or poor engineering and quality control in their factories.
 For example, a well engineered piano built with poor quality control means the idea of this piano will exceed the final product.
-To do this efficiently learn to distinguish between poor design / engineering and poor quality control at the factory; and then factor in wear and tear / age / and poor maintenance.
+To do this efficiently learn to distinguish between poor design / engineering and poor quality control at the factory.
+Use this as a starting point before you factor in wear and tear / age / and poor maintenance that degrades it's current condition.